 Located in Balvanera, just one block from the National Congress, on Calle Hipólito Yrigoyen 1900, stands the old Empire Theatre, part of the building belonging to the union Fraternity, one of the country's oldest (121 years) belonging to railroad employees, and even with a strong presence in local politics.

 Argentine trade unionism, from the Peronist government plays a major, match making in many ways the lifestyle of the Argentine labor standards more akin to the middle class.
 Unforeseen social gains for the period were made by the working class.
 Within this framework, and even before the Peronist government, the theater of the future Empire Theatre was a project when the rail union called a tender for the construction of the headquarters.
 Indicating that the strength of the union given that prior to 1945 the government was kind conservative.
 Even after 1942, the old theater auditorium was leased as LR3 Radio Belgrano, when there was no television and radio public could attend, since the main attractions were the live bands and radio-novelas.
+This competition to perform the work was won by Jorge Sabaté (1897-1991), who was not only an architect, but also Mayor of the City of Buenos Aires between 1952 and 1954.

 The project started in 1931 and civic work in 1933, in the vanguard (then) Art Deco style, well nourished in Buenos Aires for school buildings, art (especially cinema as the Opera, Gran Rex, Broadway), and housing officers.